lukaszkups/lukaszkups.net/lukaszkups.net/contents/notes--list/list/2018-11-04-how-to-structure-big-vuejs-apps.md

 active: 2
 ---

-> This post is a part of my Vue.js tips & tricks article series, based on personal experience while working on real-life projects.

 Today I want to share with you my personal best way how I organize structure of the big Vue.js applications.

 In the beginnings of my adventure with Vue.js I've seen opinions that this framework is not very suitable for big/complicated web applications and should be used mainly for small to medium size SPAs.